shubhayan935/PersonalAssistant-iOS/README.md

 ## Acknowledgments

 * Thanks to OpenAI for providing the AI technology that powers Tone.
+* Thanks to Pinecone for vector database and RAG capabilities
+* Thanks to anyone other technologies used in this project
 * Hat tip to anyone whose code was used.